Jake Jiyu Gage, Roshi

 Both Jiyu Roshi and Jikyo Roshi champion the Home Temple concept using their own homes as temples to support students’ integration of their Zen practice with the other activities of their busy lives.

-Annie Sensei was born in Evanston, Illinois to a family of ten and grew up on Chicago’s North Shore.
-She attended college in Los Angeles, where she majored in music initially.
-Having become interested in philosophies of Europe and Asia, she pursued an academic path andearned a Ph.D. in philosophy from Purdue University in 1992.
-Annie’s doctoral work emphasized European thought, but she continued to be deeply impressed by texts from China and India.
-Paralleling and sometimes intersecting her philosophical explorations, Annie’s meditation practice began in 1980 after reading Daoist works.
+Annie Roshi was born in Evanston, Illinois to a family of ten and grew up on Chicago’s North Shore.
+She attended college in Los Angeles, where she majored in music before shifting her emphasis to philosophy.
+Having become interested in philosophies of Europe and Asia, she pursued an academic path and earned a Ph.D. in philosophy from Purdue University in 1992.
+Annie’s doctoral work emphasized European thought, but she continued to be deeply impressed by texts from China and India, and she currently specializes in comparative philosophy.
+Paralleling and sometimes intersecting her philosophical explorations, Annie’s meditation practice began in 1980 after reading Chinese works.
 For years afterwards, she explored meditative traditions from around the world.

 In 1997, Annie became Nicolee Roshi’s student and received Shiho (Dharma Transmission) from her in 2009.
-Koan is her favorite means of working with Zen students, but Annie enjoys ancient Buddhist awareness practices, such as the foundations of mindfulness, as well as newer Zen modalities, including Nicolee Roshi’s Practice of Immediacy in the Arts® (PIA).
-In addition to teaching at the Vista Zen Center, Annie teaches at the Three Treasures Zen Community and is a professor of philosophy at the University of San Diego, where her teaching and research concentrate on comparative philosophy.
-Currently, her interests in Chinese philosophy (especially Confucianism) and Chan Buddhism occupy much of her time, and she makes periodic trips to China to learn more about them.
+Koan is her favorite means of working with Zen students, but Annie enjoys traditional Buddhist awareness practices, such as the foundations of mindfulness, as well as newer Zen modalities, including Nicolee Roshi’s Practice of Immediacy in the Arts® (PIA).
+In addition to teaching at the Vista Zen Center, Annie is Professor of Philosophy at the University of San Diego, where her teaching and research concentrate on comparative philosophy.
+Currently, her interests in Chinese philosophy (especially Confucianism and Chan Buddhism) occupy much of her time, and she makes periodic trips to China to learn more about them.

 Steve Aishi Sarian, Sensei